Teodozia Zarivna: Biography

 Her literary works have been translated into English, German, Portuguese, Macedonian, Polish, Czech, Russian, and Romanian.

 Teodozia Zarivna has won a number of literary prizes such as the Vasyl Symonenko Poetry Prize (1992), the Berezil Magazine First Prize (1999 and 2004), the Courier of Kryvbas Magazine Literary Prize (2003 and 2006), the Volodymyr Svidzynskyi Poetry Prize (2010), the Dmytro Nytchenko Prize for popularization of Ukrainian literature (2014), and others.

-She currently lives in Kyiv.
+As of 2014, she lives in Kyiv.
 Since November 2014, Teodozia Zarivna has been the chief editor for the literary magazine Kyiv in Ukraine.